SMDC staff are available to provide online support for multimedia projects.

 Faculty and instructors can contact Amanda McCollom to discuss library support options for multimedia projects.

 To schedule or learn more about consultations, contact Jess Barth.

 All other questions about the Student Multimedia Design Center can be sent to AskSMDC.

 [updated June 3, 2020]

 The Student Multimedia Design Center provides the following services:

-The Multimedia Literacy program at the Student Multimedia Design Center provides instructional support for instructors seeking to incorporate multimedia into their assignments.
-Instructors can consult with librarians on assignment design, schedule an orientation for their classes, and schedule hands-on class sessions for their students to learn about video and audio concepts, editing, and equipment.
+The Multimedia Literacy program at the Student Multimedia Design Center provides teaching and learning support for faculty and instructors seeking to incorporate multimedia literacy skills into their assignments.
+Multimedia literacy is the set of abilities that enables an individual to effectively find, interpret, evaluate, use, and create multimedia.
+Faculty and instructors can consult with librarians on assignment design, schedule an orientation for their classes, and schedule hands-on class sessions for their students to learn about video and audio concepts, editing, and equipment.